microsoft/Extensible-Digital-Content/README.md

 2. If the page requires data binding for dynamic content, it would be benificial to also create a viewmodel(.cs file) for your xaml.

 ### Create the content type for your file
-1. Go to DataModel.cs, and add your new content type.
+1. Go to **DataModel.cs**, and add your new content type.
 It should extend the Content class.
     - The "SourcePageType" passed into the Content constructor is the class of the xaml page.
 You can find the class definition in the xaml.cs file of the .xaml file that was generated.
-2. Add your ContentType to the CreateContent(...) function.
+2. Add your desired mapping(s) to the Extension map in the Constructor.
-3. Add your desired mapping(s) to the Extension map in the Constructor.
+3. Add your ContentType to the CreateContent(...) function.